Short-Term Health Insurance: Pros, Cons, and Use Cases

 Result: The insurer flagged the previous PT visits as a "pre-existing condition."
 They rescinded the policy and denied the $35,000 surgery claim.
 Sarah was forced to negotiate a cash-pay rate and enter a 5-year payment plan with the hospital.

-Feature Short-Term Health Insurance ACA "Marketplace" Plans COBRA Continuation
+Feature Short-Term Plan ACA Marketplace COBRA

 The "Dollar-One" Trap is the most frequent error.
 Many applicants choose a plan with a $10,000 deductible because the premium is $80.
 However, they don't have $10,000 in the bank.
 If you cannot afford the deductible, the insurance is functionally useless for anything but a catastrophic $100,000 event.
 Always choose a deductible that matches your liquid savings, even if the premium rises by $40.